tigersizer/cluster-test/cluster-test-04Customization.md

 There are two scripts for this:
 - `setnet` configures BIND/named and the enp0s3 exactly as mine are; you probably want to do these steps manually so you can change things.
-- `buildops` does the rest; this is safe enough that you can just run it - you don't even need to read any of the documentation.
+- `buildops` does the rest (from ZooKeeper Admin down); this is safe enough that you can just run it - you don't even need to read any of the documentation.

 #### BIND

-The dangerous way, which will reboot at the end:
+The **dangerous way**, which will reboot at the end:

 ```
-    .~/cluster-test/ops/bin/setnet
+    ~/cluster-test/ops/bin/setnet
 ```

+The **manual way**, which is not exactly "safe", but it's under your control:

 You want to do this BEFORE changing your network configuration because it requires access to the Internet and changing your network configuration may break that.